raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

+--- task ---

+Run your simulation.
+Click on the **Tree Feller** sprite and request a number of trees.
+Does the **Tree Feller** sprite move through the whole Stage?

+--- /task ---

-At the moment the **Tree Feller** sprite will only move across the top of the stage.
-Get it to sense if it is touching the edge of the stage so that it knows to change direction.
+At the moment the **Tree Feller** sprite will only move across the top of the Stage.
+Get it to sense if it is touching the edge of the Stage so that it knows to change direction.

 --- task ---